refinedev/refine/documentation/docs/guides-concepts/authentication/index.md

 Refine provides a automatic notification system to notify users about the authentication errors.
 To use this feature, you need to pass [`notificationProvider`](/docs/api-reference/core/providers/notification-provider) to the `<Refine />` component.

-Once you provide `notificationProvider`, Refine will automatically notify users about the authentication errors.
+Once you provide `notificationProvider`, Refine will automatically notify users about the authentication errors on following auth provider methods:

+- register
+- login
+- logout
+- forgotPassword
+- updatePassword

 For example, when you return `error` object from the `authProvider.login` method, Refine will automatically notify users about the error.